liferay/liferay-docs/devGuide/en/chapters/11-alloy-ui.markdown

     - `demos/` - Contains basic examples of the AlloyUI components.

-    - `src/` - Contains the soruce code of the AlloyUI modules.
+    - `src/` - Contains the source code of the AlloyUI modules.

     - `.alloy.json` - Specifies how to build the modules.